b0mk35h/CEH_Practical/README.md

 6. NetBios enum using enum4linux- enum4linux -u martin -p apple -n 10.10.10.10 (all info) enum4linux -u martin -p apple -P 10.10.10.10 (policy info)
 ```
-#  Quick Overview (Stegnography) --> Snow , Openstego
+#  Stegnography--> Snow , Openstego
 ```
-1. Hide Data Using Whitespace Stegnography- snow -C -m "My swiss account number is 121212121212" -p "magic" readme.txt readme2.txt  (magic is password and your secret is stored in readme2.txt along with the content of readme.txt)
+1. Hide Data Using Whitespace Stegnography--> snow -C -m "My swiss account number is 121212121212" -p "magic" readme.txt readme2.txt  (magic is password and your secret is stored in readme2.txt along with the content of readme.txt)
 2. To Display Hidden Data- snow -C -p "magic" readme2.txt (then it will show the content of readme2.txt content)
-3. Image Stegnography using Openstego- PRACTICE ??
+3. Image Stegnography using Openstego or stegonline Openstego > use password if required or stegonline > upload the file and type password
 ```
 # Cryptography
 ```